-Hector was born in San Pedro Sula, Honduras and raised in Allentown Pennsylvania.
+Hector René Membreno-Canales was born in San Pedro Sula, Honduras and raised in Allentown Pennsylvania.
 He served more than 10 years in the U.S. Army as a Press Officer with several international posts including Iraq, El Salvador, and Poland.
-He continues to work as an educator, photographer, visual artist, and is currently a contributor at Task & Purpose, and photography instructor at The Josephine Herrick Project.
+He continues to work as an educator, photographer, visual artist, and is currently a contributor at Task & Purpose, and full-time faculty in the Art Dept. at Phillips-Academy, Andover.

 After serving in Iraq he used the Post 9/11 G.I.
-Bill to move to New York City and study Photography & Media at the School of Visual Arts (SVA) and earned his MFA from the Dept. of Art & Art History at Hunter College, The City University of New York.
-As a student Hector was an intern at Stephen Mallon Films, Magnum Foundation, The Museum of Modern Art, and Hank Willis-Thomas Studio.
+Bill to move to New York City and study Photography at the School of Visual Arts (SVA) and earned his MFA from the Dept. of Art & Art History at Hunter College, The City University of New York.
+As a student Hector was an intern at Stephen Mallon Films, Magnum Foundation, The Museum of Modern Art, and Hank Willis-Thomas' Studio.

 Hector’s work explores official histories, American patriotism, and the so-called “Military-Industrial Complex.”
 His photographs have been featured and reviewed in The New York Times, CNN, The Columbia Journalism Review, Reuters, L’Oeil de la Photographie, aCurator and The New Republic.
 His artworks have been exhibited and collected by museums and galleries both in the United States and internationally.